johnchatel/mautic-hubspot-events/README.md

 # mautic-hubspot-events
-Mautic webhooks to send custom events to Hubspot
+Mautic webhooks to send custom events to Hubspot timeline